ahawkins/raa-screencast/steps.md

     writing a web app.
 I like to separate this concern into separate files.
 Then we can define our class to get pass that pesky undefined method error in the acceptance test.
+  * There is one failing assertion left to tackle.
+The assertion tests the HTTP response code.
+We get a 404.
+This is beacuse we haven't actually implemented the route.
+Implementing the route is straight forward.
+We already have the classes to make this work.
+We simply need to instantiate them and use them.
+It's unclear what the response body should contain though.
+Right now we don't have enough information to complete this.
+So let's punt on that as just test that the response comes back ok.
+We also need some other assertion to cover things are working correctly.
+I think it's enough to test that the specified email receives an email.
+We don't need to test what the email is since that's covered in other tests.
+We can copy the stuff we added in the last commit into this test case to keep things moving.